Lyeeroy/hbm-bot/README.md

 # humanbenchmark bot coded in python

-The first bot I made in python
+The first bot I've made in python

 Funcs: